R300-AI/EOSL-AI-Hub/docs/genio-evk.md

 The diverse chipset of this system provides extensive application potential, while also indicating that software developers will face a more complex development environment.

+First, you need to prepare a workstation for flashing the operating system onto the Genio EVK.
+This workstation must be an Ubuntu operating system with an x86 or amd64 processor architecture to correctly install and activate the Flash Tools.
+Secondly, if you wish to accelerate your deep learning models using MTK's DLA or VP, you may need to follow the [NeuronPilot Installation]() guide to additionally install NeuronPilot.
+This tool helps you compile TFLite-format models into the specific descriptor format required by the accelerator, enabling the use of deep learning accelerators (note that the supported descriptor formats vary depending on the version and model of the processor, and the target processor must be specified during compilation).
+Alternatively, you can choose to use the [online version of NeuronPilot](https://app-aihub-neuronpilot.azurewebsites.net/) built by ITRI for the [MTK-Genio-Demo](https://github.com/R300-AI/MTK-genio-demo/tree/main), allowing you to independently perform simple runtime tests on the board.

+<div align="center">
+<img src="assets/images/pages/genio_510_demonstration_workflow.png" width="780"/>
+</div>

 The diagram below illustrates the complete system resources and workflow.
 The workstation is used for installing the operating system on board and compiling trained models, all to enable efficient inference execution on the development board.
 The blue section represents the Arm CPU and Arm GPU, which can directly handle any model inference through TFLite delegation, though each inference will consume a significant amount of memory.
 The yellow section represents the MediaTek NPUs, which require further conversion of TFLite models to DLA format using the NeuronPilot tool.
 The Genio-510/700 features `mdla3.0` and `vpu`, while the Genio-1200 features `mdla2.0` and `vpu`.
 They support only a limited and different set of operators.
 You can use the [NeuronPilot Online](https://app-aihub-neuronpilot.azurewebsites.net/) tool to convert your custom model and check if it is supported.

-<div align="center">
-<img src="assets/images/pages/genio_510_demonstration_workflow.png" width="780"/>
-</div>

 Additionally, once the board is properly set up, model inference can be performed using Native Frameworks, ArmNN, or NeuronRT.
 These environments can be quickly set up by following the guidelines in the rest of this document. **Native Frameworks (TFLite)** primarily relies on the CPU for inference. **ArmNN** accelerates inference by optimizing both the CPU and GPU, resulting in faster and more efficient processing compared to running inference without ArmNN, though it also consumes more memory. **NeuronRT** leverages the MediaTek Deep Learning Accelerator (MDLA) or Vision Processor (VP) for high-performance inference.
 For practical examples, please refer to the [Model Zoo](https://github.com/R300-AI/ITRI-AI-Hub/tree/main/Model-Zoo).